ironSource is going public via a SPAC and its numbers are pretty good – TechCrunch

 Is the company worth the new number?
 Let’s find out, starting with a look at its revenue growth over time:

-First, observe the company’s historical performance in 2020 compared to 2019; posting 83% revenue growth from a nine-figure base is impressive. ironSource only expects to grow a hair over 37% in 2021, however, though it doesn’t anticipate further revenue growth deceleration in percentage terms the following year.
+First, observe ironSource’s historical performance in 2020 compared to 2019; posting 83% revenue growth from a nine-figure base is impressive.
+The company only expects to grow a hair over 37% in 2021, however, though it doesn’t anticipate further revenue growth deceleration in percentage terms the following year.

 The chart on the right is useful as well.
 Note how the company’s 2019 saw strong growth from its Q1 to its Q4.
-But also note its flat summer, in which sequential growth came to a near-halt.
+But also note its flat summer, in which sequential growth came to a near halt.
 Comparing that lackluster middle period with the rapid growth ironSource posted in every quarter of 2020 is stark.
 Sure, the pandemic boosted screen time for all of us, but my gosh, did ironSource have a great year on the back of the pandemic.